JosephEoff/josepheoff.github.io/_posts/2023-11-12-motorcontrol14.md

 |![Bigfoot from the outside 3](/assets/2023-11-15-motorcontrol14/3.jpg)|
 |![Bigfoot from the outside 4](/assets/2023-11-15-motorcontrol14/4.jpg)|

 Those mostly just show how the control box and the tachometer are mounted on the motor.
-You can also see hwo the tachometer picks up the handwheel rotations.
+You can also see how the tachometer picks up the handwheel rotations.

 If you look closely, you'll see that there are far more holes in the box than are strictly needed.
 My plans for mounting the box changed a couple of times, as did the plans for mounting the tachometer.
 By the time it was all done with, things went together with fewer screws than I had thought would be needed.
 I didn't want to start over with a new box, so I'll just have to live with the extra "ventilation."